iwatake2222/pico-loud_talking_detector/README.md

 # Loud Talking Detector in FRISK
-- This tinyML system uses Raspberry Pi Pico and TensorFlow Lite for Microcontrollers to detect loud talking.
-It can be utilized to encourage people in a restaurant/cafe to eat quietly to prevent the spread of the coronavirus and help in the fight against COVID
+- This tinyML system uses a Raspberry Pi Pico and TensorFlow Lite for Microcontrollers to detect loud talking.
+It can be utilized to encourage people in restaurants/cafes to eat quietly to prevent the spread of the coronavirus and help in the fight against COVID
     - It detects "talking" when people talk loudly
     - It doesn't detect "talking" when people talk quietly or the sound is not talking (e.g. noise, music, etc.)